 To win – please post in the comment section below:

 What is your favorite shoe buying experience?
 Did you save up for a pair of red bottomed fancy heels, or do you remember your back to school shoe ritual like me?

 Winner will be chosen Thursday, August 28th.

 In 1919 Jacob Slosberg and partner Philip Green started the Green Shoe Manufacturing Co.
-The quality children’s shoe manufacturer, specializing in stitchdown shoes, operates out of a converted stable in Boston, MA.
+The quality children’s shoe manufacturer operated out of a converted stable in Boston, MA.
 In 1937 the name Stride Rite shoes is applied to every pair.

 Stride Rite currently offers 400 different styles.
-They pride themselves in their sales associates who are trained to get you to find your size and get the right fit.
-The shoes feature breathable materials like leather; many with anti-stink linings.
-The soles are sturdy, lightweight and flexible for comfort – giving mom piece of mind.
-Stride Rite also offers a full line of uniform friendly shoes.
+They also pride themselves in their sales associates – all trained to get you to find your right fit.